 Summer is the perfect time to get outside and enjoy the warm weather with loved ones.
-It is important to be aware of the risks that come with being out in the sun for prolonged periods of time to ensure protection from the sun’s harmful UV rays.
+However, it’s essential to be aware of the risks of prolonged sun exposure.
+Older adults, especially those with chronic or underlying medical concerns, are more sensitive to high temperatures.

-Dark clothing attracts sunlight, and wearing light colors prevents overheating.
-Cotton or other clothing with natural fibers is a great option since they breathe easily.
+Dark clothing attracts sunlight, while light clothing prevents overheating because the colors reflect the sun.
+It’s also just as important to think about your clothing material as the color.
+Cotton or other clothing with natural fibers is a great option since it breathes easily.

-- Do not partake in strenuous outdoor activities.
+Do not partake in strenuous outdoor activities.

 - Nausea or vomiting